Its-treason/lol-bot/tft-bot/README.md

 ### Starting the bot

 Before starting the bot u must enter a Tft lobby.
 The bot will take over the mouse and focus the Client / Game aggressively.
-After starting the bot you can exit by pressing `Ctrl` + `C` while the bots window is in focus.
+After starting the bot you can exit by pressing `Ctrl` + `C` while the bots window is in focus or by activating caps-lock.